Standard 8 - Overseas student visa requirements

 |Notification letters / emails of the intention to report sent to students||Student file||School||15 years|

-|HDR Progress Reports||Student file||Director, Research Services||7 years|
+|HDR Progress Reports||Student file||Director, Graduate Research School||7 years|

-|Evidence of an appeals||Student file||School/Research Services||
+|Evidence of an appeals||Student file||Graduate Research School||

 7 years upheld